Do quotable lines about politics tend to be correct?

 Mankind are happier in a state of inequality and subordination.
 Were they to be in this pretty state of equality, they would soon degenerate into brutes. - Samuel Johnson

-The recent book The Spirit Level (Wilkinson and Pickett 2011) claims that inequality tends to be associated mostly with negative outcomes.
-While it has come under considerable criticism for sloppy work with data (Snowdon 2010), I am not aware of work that would make the opposite causal claim as Johnson does.
+In The Spirit Level, Wilkinson and Pickett (2011) claim that inequality tends to be associated mostly with negative outcomes.
+While their research has come under considerable criticism for sloppy work with data (Snowdon 2010), I am not aware of work that would make the opposite causal claim as Johnson does.
 Happiness research similarly does not single out inequality or subordination as an important correlate of happiness.

 In politics, if you want anything said, ask a man.
 If you want anything done, ask a woman. - Thatcher

 Recent work by the likes of Anzia and Berry (2011) and others does seem to vindicate Thatcher’s view that female politicians are more competent, though the evidence on their greater effectiveness in the US Congress is more ambiguous (Volden et al. 2013).